MiepHD/cuscon/README.md

 # Pull Requests

 If you want to contribute icons, you can use the icons under `requests` or send a icon request to yourself to get the things you need.
 Then edit the icons so they match the criteria (Requirements for contributing icons).
 These go to `app\src\main\res\drawable-nodpi`.
 After that, extract the parts for your icons from the xml files and paste these in the corresponding files in `app\src\main\res\xml`.
+To do this easier especially when you only want a part of a request you can use the extractor.py.
+Install python if you don't have it then run `python ..\extractor.py ` as arguments use the filenames of the icons without fileextension.
+This will first output the names, then appfilter, appmap and theme_resources.
 Finally, create a pull request with these changes.<br>

 <b>If you just want to create the image, please upload it with the corresponding data in the xml files as an issue.</b>